MurderFromMars/HandheldStreamingServiceUtility/README.md

 1. Delete the generated shortcuts from Steam.
 2. Remove the corresponding `.desktop` files from `~/Applications`.
-3. Delete the `steamfork-browser-open` script from `~/bin`.
+3. Delete the `steamfork browser open` script from `~/bin`.

 ## Acknowledgements

 This project was inspired by the SetupStreamingServices utility originally created by the talented developers behind the SteamFork distribution.
-Although SteamFork is no longer maintained, their approach to integrating streaming services into a handheld‑friendly environment inspired me to continue a spiritual successor of their utility  so i decided to implement my own version of it here.  and  I will continue to be maintained for users who want a streamlined way to access their streaming platforms on handheld devices.
+Although SteamFork is no longer maintained, their approach to integrating streaming services into a handheld friendly environment inspired me to continue a spiritual successor of their utility, so I decided to implement my own version of it here.
+I will continue to maintain this for users who want a streamlined way to access their streaming platforms on handheld devices.